-Below is the Full Text from the U.S. Treasury Department (or click link here):
+Below is the Full Text from the U.S. Treasury Department (or click the link here):

 SMALL BUSINESS PAYCHECK PROTECTION PROGRAM

 The Paycheck Protection Program provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.

 Funds are provided in the form of loans that will be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll).
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.

 Must Keep Employees on the Payroll – or Rehire Quickly

 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.